The Times of Israel liveblogged Thursday’s events as they happened.

-“A civilian was martyred when his car was targeted by a drone belonging to the Israeli enemy south of the town of Hader,” the SANA news agency reported.
+“A civilian was martyred when his car was targeted by a drone belonging to the Israeli enemy south of Hader,” according to a tweet from SANA.

-The reports said Tawil was apparently involved in setting up “terror infrastructure” that could be used to launch attacks along the border.
+According to Channel 13, Tawil was involved in setting up a Hezbollah terror network that could be used to launch attacks along the border.

 דיווח בסוריה: ההרוג בתקיפת המכונית כתוצאה מירי של מל"ט ישראלי, כך לפי פרסומים בתקשורת הסורית, הוא עימאד טוויל. ככל הנראה, טוויל עסק בהקמת תשתית טרור שנועדה לבצע פיגועים בגבול @OrHeller pic.twitter.com/s4R2YJjRKX